atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 'something of importance bccause she
 ^; f •; T \ i i i ^ i ^ * *
 t ^ Y t ‘■'i * tv ■
-L -- ‘- ^.
-I
-i
-» ^ i I
-1
-i
-V (
-t
-I
-!
-I
-^ f

 , sfs
 could make nothing of it, had stuck it up in a window, to prevent its being lost.
 Taking the card down.
 Sir Thomas, read it.
-When my Lady appeared, he Said to her, “Who are these Selbys?
-I do not “remember to have Seen them here *
+When my Lady appeared, he Said to her, Who are these Selbys?
+I do not remember to have Seen them here *
-— and you mvtx, mll See them here, " replied she — b am: not reduced ‘‘ quite So low as to receivie. wisits from “farmers wives and daughters./’ >
+— and you mvtx, mll See them here, " replied she — b am: not reduced ‘‘ quite So low as to receivie. wisits from farmers wives and daughters./’ >
 ■. '' j
-“It matters not much in the coun
+It matters not much in the coun
 I ^
-“try, " Said Sir Thomas; “they may
+try, " Said Sir Thomas; they may
 I '' I J "
-“divert us; anything for variety.
+divert us; anything for variety.
-“1 am not of that opinion, Sir Thp ^ “mas : — I do not chuse to mix with ’' ' J ')
+1 am not of that opinion, Sir Thp ^ mas : — I do not chuse to mix with ’' ' J ')
 'low people anywhere."
 Burr
-C
-Tii :
-\ t ' ' *
-ill''
-M ‘.
-*11/1
-!
-L.. • ♦
-Ml to
-II '. ■
-i; !b
-ii 38 .
-If : ■ ^ ‘

 .
-“But we cannot tell whether they “are low or not, till we have leen II “them."
+But we cannot tell whether they are low or not, till we have leen II them."
 '> I
 I '
 ,